New Flag test pics!

 High Visibility Pennant testing

 Below are pics of a HighVisibility orange pennant flown on my Jeep Cherokee every day driver.
 These two pics are after 3 months in the summer sun and over 1000 miles, many of those miles at highway speeds of 60 to 70 MPH.
-The color is slightly faded on the fly end but not one tread is frayed and it is a little dirty but I guess I would be too if I had sat on top of my Jeep all summer!
+The color is slightly faded on the fly end but not one thread is frayed and it is a little dirty but I guess I would be too if I had sat on top of my Jeep all summer!
 This flag is still flying on my Jeep so I will update later.

 Vinyl laminated fabric (Plasti-Cloth)